afrodeiti/sacred-computing-platform/README.md

 ## Acknowledgments

-- Sacred geometry principles from ancient traditions
+- Built with respect for sacred geometry principles and energetic healing modalities
-- Modern energy healing techniques
+- Incorporates Grabovoi codes and other numeric healing sequences
-- Quantum physics principles applied to spiritual computing
+- Designed for seamless integration with AI assistants